Upper GI tract

 Dynamic model of digestion simulating the stomach and small intestine of the gastrointestinal tract

-The first compartments of the SHIMEยฎ platform sequentially simulate the stomach, duodenum, jejunum and ileum, reproducing the spatiotemporal changes of physiological parameters (pH, salt concentrations, residence times, in vivo correlated volumes, enzyme concentrations, bile salt concentrations,โ€ฆ) of the upper gastrointestinal tract, incorporating the parameters defined in the INFOGEST 2.0 method.
+The first compartments of the SHIME® platform sequentially simulate the stomach, duodenum, jejunum, and ileum, reproducing the spatiotemporal changes of physiological parameters (pH, salt concentrations, residence times, in vivo correlated volumes, enzyme concentrations, bile salt concentrations,…) of the upper gastrointestinal tract, incorporating the parameters defined in the INFOGEST 2.0 method.
 The simulation can be performed under fasted or fed conditions (in the absence or presence of food, respectively) as it would occur in vivo.
+This system offers a comprehensive upper GI simulation with a focus on the stomach biome and stomach microbiome, ensuring the simulation mirrors real-life conditions in the digestive system.

-Personalized in vitro simulations adapted to theย physiology of various hosts
+Personalized in vitro simulations adapted to the physiology of various hosts

-Bioaccessibility, bioavailability, digestion, absorption, capsule and tablet dissolution, stability, probiotic survival,โ€ฆ
+Bioaccessibility, bioavailability, digestion, absorption, capsule and tablet dissolution, stability, probiotic survival,…

 What do you want to know?